 Global structure of flow is clear from figure 2.
 Before action of a pulse we have two motionless half-spaces in contact.
 The left one $x_0 < 0$ is filled with water, while the right one $x_0 > 0$ corresponds to the bulk gold target; here x_0 is Lagrangian coordinate; it corresponds to initial (before laser action) positions of material particles.
 Laser beam penetrates through transparent water and heats absorbing gold in its skin-layer.
 Heating causes the pressure rise while the gradients of pressure in their turn cause motion.
 After finishing of a pulse the spatial expansion gradually decreases pressure.
 Two shock waves (SW) in figure 2 run into water and into gold target.
 The pulse is rather long $\tau_L = 50$ ps.
 Therefore it takes some time to form the shocks.
 The SWs form thanks to nonlinear effects after focusing of characteristics and wave breaking.
 Velocity "jump" 0.23 km/s in figure 2 covers the layer where the atmosphere and foam locate.
-The "jump" characterizes expansion of the CB relative to the bottom of the foam at the instant 0.5 ns.
-This velocity is small (just few %) in comparison with velocity $c_s|{Au} + c_s|{wt} = 4.5$ km/s giving the lowest limit of velocity of the increase of the distance between two SWs in figure 2.
+This "jump" characterizes expansion of the contact boundary relative to the bottom of the foam at the instant of 0.5 ns.
+This velocity is small (just few %) in comparison with velocity $c_s|{\rm Au}+c_s|{\rm wt}=4.5$ km/s giving the lowest limit of velocity of the increase of the distance between two shock waves in figure 2.
 Expansion of foam proceeds as a result of easy extensibility of a vapor component in foam.
+Structure of the thin layer near the CB (the "jump" in figure 2) is revealed in figure 3.

 Figure 3.
-Internal structure of the foamy layer near the CB from previous figure 2.
+Internal structure of the foamy layer near the CB, which is shown in figure 2.
 We see how the velocity "jump" from figure 2 is accumulated along the stretching foamy layer.
 Inertia of gold supports this stretching at the temporal stage shown.
 Small red circles mark positions of the steps of the Lagrangian mesh.
 The mesh should cover large distances passed by SWs.
-Nevertheless it satisfactory describes foaming-there are few mesh points per every liquid peace of the foam
+Nevertheless it satisfactory describes foaming-there are few mesh points per every liquid peace of the foam.